ucsc/site-status/fire/index.md

 Students and employees living in UC Santa Cruz housing should be ready to evacuate.
 CalFire issued an evacuation warning this afternoon.

-**An evacuation center for UC Santa Cruz students and employees living on campus** is open at the Coconut Grove at the Boardwalks (use entrance B) at 400 Beach Street, Santa Cruz.
+**An evacuation center for UC Santa Cruz students and employees living on campus** is open at the Coconut Grove at the Boardwalk (use entrance B) at 400 Beach Street, Santa Cruz.
 Parking is in the lot adjacent to the Coconut Grove.

 **Evacuation centers for the broader Santa Cruz community are open** at Santa Cruz County Fairground, 2601 E. Lake Avenue in Watsonville, and Santa Cruz Civic Auditorium, 307 Church Street, Santa Cruz.